-I have been teaching creative writing and literature courses in the Department of English at Seton Hall University since 2009.
+I have been teaching creative writing and literature courses in the Department of English at Seton Hall University since 2008.
 Before arriving at Seton Hall, I earned my Ph.D. from the University of Missouri in English and Creative Writing and my M.A. in Fiction Writing from the Writing Seminars at The Johns Hopkins University.
 In addition to teaching, I am the Director of Creative Writing for the Creative Writing major, and the Director of the Poetry-in-the-Round reading series.

 - Ph.D., University of Missouri, 2008